The Challengers (game show): Final Challenge

 One final category was presented, with three question choices, each of which offered different payout odds of 1:1, 2:1, or 3:1 ranked by increasing difficulty.
 The contestants had 15 seconds to secretly choose a question and decide how much of their score they wanted to wager on it.
 If multiple contestants chose the same question, only the one who placed the largest wager was allowed to answer it; the others were locked out of the round.

 Answering a question correctly won the value of the wager multiplied by the odds, while a miss deducted only the value of the wager.
 The player in the lead after this round won the game and returned as champion the next day, although all contestants kept what they had earned.
-Each contestant had a Citibank Visa account (later, they could choose a MasterCard) opened in their name before the show started and any money they won was deposited into that account.
-Contestants could also choose to receive their winnings in cash rather than open the account.
+Contestants could choose to receive their winnings in cash or have them deposited into a Citibank Visa account that would be opened in their name.
+Later, they were given the additional option of opening a MasterCard account instead.
 Champions remained on the show until they were defeated.

 If only one contestant finished the second round with a positive total, he/she had the option to skip the Final Challenge.
-If he/she decided to play it, the category and questions were presented as before, and the contestant chose one at a time, made a wager, and answered.
-After each correct response, he/she could either end the round or take another question.
-The round ended when the contestant either played all three questions, gave an incorrect answer, or chose to stop.
+If he/she decided to play it, the contestant was shown the category and the question choices.
+He/she then selected one and made a wager.
+Giving an incorrect answer deducted the wager and ended the game.
+Answering correctly, as before, won the value of the wager times the odds attached, and the contestant was given the choice to stop or continue playing.
+The round continued until all three questions had been attempted, or if the contestant either gave an incorrect answer or decided to stop.